bradcater/spreadsheet/README.md

   * SET *row* *column* *value*
   * SHOWCLASSES (in case you want to see what class each *value* has been mapped to)
   * QUIT (or EXIT)

+You can run the tests via `bundle exec ruby test.rb`.